AdobeDocs/campaign-web.sv-SE/help/v8/workflows/activities/build-audience.md

 >[!NOTE]
 >
 >I det här sammanhanget kan du inte läsa in en målgrupp från en fil.
-För detta behöver du skapa en fristående leverans.
+Därför måste du skapa en fristående e-postleverans.
 [Läs mer](../../audience/about-audiences.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.